piotr-bak/array-practice/README.md

 So, let's create some array methods!
 The goal of this exercise is to implement methods for array analysis and manipulation that are analogous to the built-in JavaScript methods.
-This repository is intended as a comfortable starting point, providing you with the necessary structure and test suites to verify if your implementations hit the mark - or not.
+This repository is intended as a comfortable starting point, providing the necessary structure and test suites to verify whether your implementations hit the mark - or not.
 Let's dive in!

 ### Installation